 Covered by the McCain Institute with contributions, when possible, from the fellow’s home organization towards travel costs

-Submit resume/CV, one-page statement of purpose and at least one letter of recommendation in PDF format through the application portal below by September 1.
+Submit resume/CV, statement of purpose, and two letters of recommendation through the application portal below by April 1, 2021.

 There is no closer or more critical relationship than that between the United States and its anglophone security and intelligence partners.
 The mass shooting at two mosques in Christchurch, New Zealand this year only reinforced the need for improved and more innovative collaboration across this alliance—particularly to address the transnational elements of far-right extremism.

 The fellows will come from both within and outside of government service in the Five Eyes.
 The fellows will fully reflect the diversity of background and experience that exists across the Five Eyes partner nations— women and men of distinction and exceptional character.